pamapa/callblocker/etc/callblocker/README.md

 "online_credentials"  | | In this section you can define credentials, which are needed by some [online check](#onlineCheck) and [online lookup](#onlineLookup) scripts.

+## Privacy
+Try to avoid as many online checks and lookups as possible.
+Each time the phone number gets through the internet and the used sites may this phone number.
+Good strategies to do so are:
+- use whitelist of your known good phone numbers (importing your address book)
+- use offline blacklist

 ## <a name="onlineCheck"></a> Online check option
 This option selects the online check site to verify the number from the incoming call.
 If the number is listed as spam, the callblocker will block it.